johnbrc/MPD-Distribution/README.md

 Maize Plant Discipleship handbooks are formulated to rely simply upon facilitators willing to co-ordinate small-group study, reflection and discussion, with the goal of facilitating biblical learning that moves continuously outwards, drawing whole communities into patterns of scripturally-based discipleship, in living dialogue with contextual culture.

 This folder contains two folders.

-Firstly, `\content` contains the digital files that represent the Maize Plant Discipleship resource itself.
-Secondly, `\about` contains a series of files that are broadly similar to the information contained in the [wiki] for this repository.
+-	`\content` contains the digital files that represent the Maize Plant Discipleship resource itself.
+Secondly,
+-	`\about` contains a series of files that are broadly similar to the information contained in the [wiki] for this repository: [Further information]

--	[Further information]

 ###	Prospectus